-There’s a good chance you’ve heard about the 6 P’s for evacuation – especially if you live or work in a disaster-prone area.
+There’s a good chance you’ve heard about the 6 P’s for evacuation planning – especially if you live or work in a disaster-prone area.
 It is perhaps less likely that you’ve heard about the 5 P’s.
 If you haven’t heard of either, fear not!
 We’re about to take a look at both…

 The 6 P’s for evacuation